David Kramer (singer): Other activities

 In 1983, David licensed his idiosyncratic image to Volkswagen South Africa to use on their Microbus (called a "Kombi").
 This was the beginning of a television and print campaign that won the hearts of South Africans.
 The campaign turned David Kramer into a household name and was to continue for 13 years.
 With his trademark red veldskoen shoes, bicycle and guitar, he became a household name as the face of the SA Volkswagen Microbus advertisements.

 Recognition and awards

 Kramer was awarded an honorary doctorate in literature by the University of Cape Town in 2007, and an honorary doctorate by the University of Stellenbosch in 2014.

 In 2023, Kramer was awarded a Fleur du Cap Lifetime Achievement Award.

+In 2026, Kramer was awarded the Freedom of the City, Cape Town’s highest civic honour.